rayin19/Crop-Prediction-Website/README.md

 ## Database

-The website utilizes PostgreSQL as the database management system for storing and retrieving data related to crops, soil quality, and other relevant information.
+Harvest Horizons utilizes PostgreSQL as the database management system for storing and retrieving data related to crops, soil quality, and other relevant information.

 ## Summary

-The Crop Predictor website offers the following features:
+The Harvest Horizons offers the following features:

 - **Crop Prediction**: Users can predict the suitable crops to be grown based on soil quality.
 They have the option to manually input soil quality values or connect with an Agriculture Robot that provides automatic soil quality data.